SansGuidon/bookmarks/README.md

 * [John B. Sparks](http://www.visualcapitalist.com/histomap/) - Histomap: Visualizing the 4,000 Year History of Global Power
 * [Atlas of Prejudice](https://atlasofprejudice.com/) - salacious political incorrectness and unconventional historical studies, with maps
 * [Yanko Tsvetkov](https://atlasofprejudice.com/tearing-europe-apart-10d01e876eab) - (2014) Tearing Europe Apart | 20 ways to break Europe.
 Did the laws of neuroscience shape European history?
+* [Sean Illing](https://www.vox.com/2017/12/20/16772670/baby-boomers-millennials-congress-debt) - (2017) How the baby boomers — not millennials — screwed America | “The boomers inherited a rich, dynamic country and have gradually bankrupted it."
+* [Joshua Rothman](https://www.newyorker.com/books/page-turner/a-new-history-of-the-second-world-war) - (2017) A New History of the Second World War
+* [The Huffington Post](http://highline.huffingtonpost.com/articles/en/poor-millennials/) - Millenials Are Screwed | Why millennials are facing the scariest financial future of any generation since the Great Depression.

 # Sports
 * [Electric Unicycle Forum](http://forum.electricunicycle.org/) - forum for reviews and discussions related to electric unicycles